Soliton-like solutions of the Camassa--Holm equation with variable coefficients and a small dispersion: Introduction

 In the sequel, other equations admitting peakon and cuspon solutions were discovered, among which are the Degasperis--Procesi (DP) equation \cite{Degasperis_Procesi}

 the Novikov equation \cite{Novikov}

 the Focas--Fuchssteiner--Olver--Poseanu--Qiao (FORQ) equ\-a\-tion \cite{Focas, Olver}

 Another important aspect of soliton theory is the study of integrable systems in the small-dispersion regime, which is characterized by the presence of a small parameter at the highest derivatives.
 In this context, the KdV equation was the first for which the zero-dispersion limit was analyzed \cite{Lax1, Lax2, Lax3, Venakides_1990} using the inverse scattering transform (IST) and WKB technique \cite{Miura}.
-Extensions of such studies concern the other systems, including the CH equation, as discussed in \cite{Grava_2009}:

-where $ \nu $ is a constant related to the critical shallow water speed, and $ \varepsilon $ is a constant proportional to the mean water depth.
+Extensions of such studies concern the other systems, including the CH equation, as discussed in~\cite{Grava_2009}:

+where $ \nu $ is a constant related to the critical shallow water speed, and $ \varepsilon $ is a~constant proportional to the mean water depth.
 Using numerical methods, the authors performed a detailed analysis and identified Whitham zones of oscillations in the solution of the Cauchy problem for equation \eqref{CH_Grava} with the initial data $ u_0(x) = -\sinh^2 (x) $.

-Owing to the broad variety of solutions of the CH equation, it is natural to extend equation \eqref{Camassa_Holm} to the case $\kappa = 0$ by incorporating variable coefficients into the model \cite{Vaneeva_2017}, \cite{Popovych_2010}.
+Owing to the broad variety of solutions of the CH equation, it is natural to extend equation \eqref{Camassa_Holm} to the case $\kappa = 0$ by incorporating variable coefficients into the model \cite{Vaneeva_2017,Popovych_2010}.
 This modification is motivated by the need to study wave processes in media with spatially and temporally varying properties.
 Consequently, this paper addresses the CH equation with variable coefficients (vcCH equation) and a singular perturbation, characterized by a small dispersion: